This post may contain affiliate links. Please read my disclosure policy.

 Want to get your whole house smelling like an amazing homemade apple pie, without fussing over pie dough or pastry?

-As a matter of fact, this recipe is the best kind of aromatherapy: Baked, sliced apples in buttery brown sugar, cinnamon and other spices.
+As a matter of fact, making these easy baked apples is the best kind of aromatherapy, and they taste pretty delicious.

 I guarantee it’s a million times better than a pumpkin-spice candle, and you get to eat it, too.